semanticdatalayer/SML/sml-reference/catalog.md

 Supported properties:

 - `allow_aggregates`: Boolean, optional.
-Enables the AtScale engine to create aggregates for datasets in the repository.
+Enables the query engine to create aggregates for datasets in the repository.
 - `allow_local_aggs`: Boolean, optional.
 Enables local aggregation for datasets in the repository.